gertab/ElixirST/README.md

 [info]  Session typechecking for server/0 terminated successfully
 ```

-If the client were to send a different label (e.g. :Hi) instead of the one specified in the session type (i.e. @session "!Hello()"), ElixirSessions would complain with an error messages:
+If the client sends a different label (e.g. :Hi) instead of the one specified in the session type (i.e. `@session "!Hello()"`), ElixirSessions will complain:

 ```
 $ mix session_check SmallExample